BrettCleary/PortfolioAnalyst/README.md

 Current portfolio based on opened trades that have not been closed are tabulated with corresponding unrealized P/L.

 Past positions are grouped by ticker and analyzed.
 This performance is measured in terms of gross profit, gross % P/L, gross P/L, and IRR and tabulated on the main page.

+The app must be restarted to use the newly selected language.